kubernetes/sig-release/.github/ISSUE_TEMPLATE/post-release-branch-creation.md

 ---
 name: Post Release Branch Creation Tasks
-about: Tasks to perform after the release candidate 0 is cut
+about: Tasks to perform after the rc.0 is cut and the upcoming release branch is created
-title: Post Release Branch Creation Tasks for <version v1.x>
+title: Post Release Branch Creation Tasks for v1.x.y-rc.0
 labels: sig/release, area/release-eng
 ---